kjsity2914/ts-template-project/README.md

 # TS Template Project

 This project is a TypeScript starter template for building a lightweight backend service with modern Node.js tooling, strong validation and test coverage.
-It is structured to support clean API development, database-backed data processing and reusable utility modules while keeping the codebase easy to extend.
+It is structured to support clean API development and reusable utility modules while keeping the codebase easy to extend.

 ## 🚀 Features